bonfire-networks/linkify/README.md

 # Linkify

-Linkify is a basic package for turning website names, and phone numbers into links.
+Linkify is a basic package for turning website names into links.

 Use this package in your web view to convert web references into click-able links.

-This is a very early version.
-Some of the described options are not yet functional.

 ## Installation